← Back to Recipes

 3. 3

 Heat the canola oil in a large, heavy-bottomed stock pot or Dutch oven over medium-high heat.
-Add the diced onions, celery, carrots, sweet potato, white potato, mushrooms, and tomatoes.
+Add the diced onions, celery, sweet potato, white potato, mushrooms, and tomatoes.
 Sauté for 8 to 10 minutes, stirring occasionally, until the vegetables begin to soften and develop light golden-brown edges.

 4. 4